 At the Hilton Hotel, Ali, our Lebanese Chef, cooked all local food – from great Mezzeh dishes to stuffed whole lamb, to Labneh.
 The eggplants used in this recipe are Indian eggplants, found often in Indian markets.
 If you live in Chicago, you will find Indian Eggplants on Devon Avenue.
 They are much smaller than the commonly used Italian eggplants and tend to be less bitter than the bigger eggplants.

-Whey, the weird yellowish liquid that runs off when straining yogurt, has a Kimchi like quality; a great bonus that is free.
+Making my Labneh recipe, you need to make homemade yogurt, and that takes two days to drain A by-product of making labneh is whey, that weired yellowish liquied.
+Whey has a Kimchi-like quality; and is a great bonus that is free.
 Did you know that whey is very healthy?
-It contains a very high level of calcium, vitamin B12, vitamin B5, magnesium, and potassium, is super rich in protein and minerals, and full of live healthy enzymes.
+It contains a very high level of calcium, vitamin B12, vitamin B5, magnesium, and potassium, is super rich in protein and minerals, and is full of live healthy enzymes.

 The notion of eating oven-baked eggplant almost feels like eating Oysters, scooping them from their shells and eating them with a spoon of tangy, creamy Labneh along with the sumac is a perfect combination.
 To elevate the flavor, I recommend using a good quality Extra Virgin Olive Oil.